About the Fellowship

 Cantor George Mordecai

 Born in Sydney, Australia, to Iraqi and Indian Jewish immigrants, George Mordecai was immersed in the musical liturgical traditions of his family from an early age and weaves this rich cultural heritage into his work.
 He was invested as a cantor by JTS in 2000 and has sung with internationally renowned music ensembles.
-George has worked as a cantor in Philadelphia, Miami, and Stamford, CT, and is currently the cantor at Temple Israel Center in White Plains, NY.
+George has worked as a cantor in Philadelphia; Miami; Stamford, CT; and White Plains, NY.
+He recently returned to his native Sydney to become the cantor of Emanuel Synagogue.
 Co-creator of the performance project Shalom/Pax, George continues to pursue devotional music that speaks to the sacred interconnectedness of all humanity.

 Rabbi Bronwen Mullin